hwakimoto/lemmet/README.md

 # Usage

+## Web converter
 Go to this site and paste Lemmet strings and push "Convert to Emmet".

 http://hwakimoto.github.io/lemmet

+## Extension for Visual Studio Code.

+Clone or download source code and copy vscode-extension folder into your .vscode/extensions directory.

+You can not find using Marketplace currently.

+## Other

-Or, You can include lemmet.js into your project and call lemmet2emmet() function to convert from Lemmet to Emmet.
+Or, You can include lemmet.js or lemmet.ext.js into your project and call lemmet2emmet() function to convert from Lemmet to Emmet.

-# In future

-* Extension for Visual Studio Code.
-(Someone help me please!)